by Susan Flantzer

 © Unofficial Royalty 2022

 Isabella I, Queen of Castile and León was born on April 22, 1451, at the Royal Palace (later the Monastery of Our Lady of Grace) in the town of Madrigal de las Altas Torres, then in the Kingdom of Castile and León, now in the Kingdom of Spain.
 Isabella (Isabel in Spanish) was the elder of the two children of Juan II, King of Castile and León and his second wife Isabel of Portugal.
 Isabella’s paternal grandparents were Enrique III, King of Castile and Catherine of Lancaster.
-Catherine of Lancaster was the daughter of John of Gaunt, 1st Duke of Lancaster who was the son of King Edward III of England.
+Catherine of Lancaster was the daughter of John of Gaunt, 1st Duke of Lancaster, a son of King Edward III of England.
 Isabella had golden-red hair from her father’s descent from the English House of Plantagenet.
 Isabella’s maternal grandparents were Infante Juan of Portugal and Isabel de Barcelos of the House of Braganza.

 The marriage of Queen Isabella I of Castile and León (reigned 1474 – 1504) and King Ferdinand II (Fernando in Spanish) of Aragon (reigned 1479 – 1516) led to the political unification of the Kingdom of Aragon and the Kingdom of Castile and León into the Kingdom of Spain under their grandson King Charles I (Carlos in Spanish), King of Spain who later also became Charles V, Holy Roman Empire.
 Isabella and Ferdinand will be used in this article because that is how they are generally known, especially in the United States.